TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 Well, we already have the Payload ready, but it's not all there yet.
 In order for the server to execute our command, we will have to `enter the IIFE in our payload`, otherwise, no command will be executed when the `server deserializes our serialized data`.

-For people who do not know what the IIFE is, here is a resource that will come in handy -> [https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/](https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/)
+For people who do not know what the IIFE is, here is a [resource](https://www.geeksforgeeks.org/immediately-invoked-function-expressions-iife-in-javascript/) that will come in handy.

 <br />

 ![4](../../../assets/images/Celestial/4.png)